inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 I like being on Testing and I guess I'll stay on it for a while.
-The natural next step for me is to be able to efficiently cherry pick package from the Unstable.
+The natural next step for me is to be able to efficiently cherry pick packages from Unstable.
 It sounds pretty straightforward according to the Debian Handbook by I'd like to read a bit more before any new transition!
 I'll keep you blogposted!